 Who Is Responsible for Your Injuries and Expenses?

-T-bone accidents are most likely to happen at an intersection, but they can also occur if a car veers out of its lane.
+T-bone accidents are most likely to happen at an intersection but can also occur if a car veers out of its lane.
 A T-bone car accident lawyer on our team can help determine who bears most of the blame and how that could translate into compensation for your medical bills and other damages.

 Florida’s No-Fault Insurance Laws and Liability